modesnero/will-be-fixed/README.md

-﻿# Notes App
+﻿# Will Be Fixed
-Notes manager on React, Bootstrap, ExpressJS & Mongoose
+Project on digital breakpoint 2020

 ## Available Scripts